Hazard Tree Survey

 Visit the treasurer's website at www.lakecountyil.gov/treasurer for more information, including billing history, property tax exemptions, and more.

 On April 4, 2017, the mayor, village clerk and three trustees will be elected to the Riverwoods Village Board.
-The terms of these positions are for four years.
+These positions are for a four-year term.